Last updated on October 31st, 2022 at 10:59 pm

 We do get together quite often, but sometimes taking a break from the kitchen is always good.
 Talking about a break, making this recipe is partially part of making time for fun during the holidays.

 Last year I bought a slow roaster, and this was one of my best kitchen appliance investment.
 The roaster is a dream come true.
 I don’t use it very often, but so far I have no complaints.
-Here it is if you are interested.
+Check out this Amazon link for slow roasters.

 A perfectly roasted turkey for the holidays is every cooks dream.
 I have heard that roasting the turkey upside down will keep the breast moist.
 I have tried it and frankly the way I cook my turkey, I don’t notice the difference.